Pathoschild/smapi-mod-dump/source/Prismatic Pride/promo/README-moddrop.md

 This mod also adds **Prismatic Boots** which rotate through colors while worn, just like other prismatic items.
 To tailor an **existing pair** into Prismatic Boots, use the boots (on the left) and a **Prismatic Shard** (on the right) at the sewing machine.
 The machine will **preserve the stats** from the existing pair.

 If you have installed Shop Tile Framework, you can also **purchase specific items** of prismatic clothing instead of leaving it up to chance.
-Interact with the **left side of Emily's fabric shelves** (just to the right of the sewing machine) to bring up the **shop menu**.
+Interact with **Emily's fabric shelves** (just to the right of the sewing machine) to bring up the **shop menu**.
 On any given day, you will be able to choose from five prismatic shirts, five prismatic pants and the Prismatic Boots, including items from the base game, this mod and (if installed) Prismatic Skirts and Dresses.
 Each item **costs one Prismatic Shard**.

 ## ![[Configuration]](https://www.kdau.com/headers/configuration.png)